sarahciston/codingcare/posts/0critintro.md

 >"An anti-fascist approach to AI is a positive refusal, a rejection of certain forms of apparatus and a commitment to radical alternatives. [...]
 Our ambition should stretch beyond the timid idea of AI governance, which accepts what we’re already being subjected to, and instead look to transform our apparatuses into a technical practice that supports the common good." —Dan McQuinlin, Resisting AI @mcquillanResistingAIAntifascist

 >Nam June Paik's call to "make technology ridiculous." (*We Are in Open Circuits*)

+Open source projects are often open in name only.
+Zhong argues that not only do they [large corporate entities proporting the term] often fail to offer substantive contributions to open-source communities, they misuse the term "open source" to get free labor.

+>"In the same way big oil brands itself with greenwashing for illusory environmental progressiveness, big tech extol their open source efforts to open-wash their capitalist, monopolistic, and destructive reality.
+Technological development is in dire need for a policy-first, documentation-first, ideology-first methodology, and AI must transform its focus on creating systems which understands and addresses the complexity of its environment, critically assesses its context, and produces meaning-rich results."
+(Elea Zhong 2023)

+Machine unlearning ([ender 2023](https://www.enderverse.org/notes/unlearning.html)) points out that new field of machine unlearning, which springs up due to the problem (created by machine learning's indiscrimine data scraping problem) assumes access to the models it wants to alter, assumes a powerful role with agency in big tech.
+Instead, ender combines questions of machine unlearning with adversarial data poisoning to ask how one can remove data from a model without access to the initial model.

 Tactical media are works that resist, revise, reverse their materials to engage political [potentials].
 In her "Manifesto of the Broken Machine," Sarah Sharma shows how we might work *with* perceptions of [women and others as] outliers and errors, in order to work *against* the systems that frame them as such: **"A feminism of the Broken Machine focuses on and uses the logic of the machines to highlight current power dynamics that are otherwise hard to pinpoint.
 The Broken Machine uncovers and incites new power moves."** @sharmaManifestoBrokenMachine2020